jarek420/Steam-data-extraction/README.md

 1) Prepare 'item id' text file first
 -every new name must be written in separate line
--item id might find in the steam market url 'check png file'
+-item id might find in the steam market url 'check png file' (click the item adn you will find url there)

 2) Run powershell script